Santa Ana DUI Accident Victim Attorneys

 How Dangerous Is Impaired Driving?

-Drunk driving is dangerous and can cause severe injuries to victims.
+Drunk driving is dangerous and could cause severe injuries to victims.
 Across California, over nine years, 10,000 people lost their lives because of a drunk driver.
-According to the Centers for Disease Control and Prevention (CDC), impaired driving is responsible for 30 percent of all deadly accidents across the United States.
+According to the Centers for Disease Control and Prevention, impaired driving is responsible for 30 percent of all deadly accidents across the United States.

 - Every year, about 1 million people are arrested for driving under the influence of alcohol or drugs in the United States.